IlyaKarakulin/Sound-Processor/README.md

     mix $2 7
     reverberation 5 10 0.5
     ```
-- ./output.wav - the file where the result of the program will be saved
+- output.wav - the file where the result of the program will be saved
 - in.wav - the input file to be edited
 - in1.wav, in2.wav ... - the auxiliary files that the mix command will use, the main file will be merged with them